-Certain categories of workers enjoy protection against termination of their employment by their employers.
-Employers are according to Act No. 95/2000, prohibited from dismissing a worker due to the fact that he has given notice of intended maternity/paternity leave or parental leave, or during his maternity/paternity leave or parental leave, without reasonable cause, and in such a case, the dismissal must be accompanied by written arguments.
+The employer is not permitted to dismiss a worker due to the fact that he has given notice of intended maternity/paternity leave or parental leave or during his maternity/paternity leave or parental leave, without reasonable cause, and in such a case, the dismissal shall be accompanied by written arguments.
 The same rule applies to pregnant women, and women who have recently given birth.